 This is a great opportunity for beginning students to learn about karate tournaments.
 Dojo tournaments are held at one of the Fonseca Martial Arts dojos and are only open to FMA students.
 FMA instructors referee the Dojo Duels tournaments.
 Students compete in teams and everyone goes home with a medal!

 As students become comfortable with dojo tournaments, we encourage them to try local tournaments.
 The Amateur Athletic Union (AAU) and USA National Karate-Do Federation (USA-NKF) hold local competitions throughout the year— see below for resources.
 All FMA students are encouraged to participate in local tournaments.

 Those students who qualify at AAU Regionals are eligible to compete at AAU National Championships.
 FMA has sent a team to AAU Nationals every year since opening, and they have always returned with great results.
 Joining the FMA competition team at this level requires a commitment to training.
-Students will be required to attend Olympic Karate classes in preparation for the tournament.
+Students will be required to attend Competition Karate classes in preparation for the tournament.

 The USA National Karate-Do Federation is recognized by the U.S. Olympic Committee as the National Governing Body for the sport of Karate.
 While there are divisions for all ages and levels at the USA-NKF National Championships, Advanced competitors, ages 12-20, have the opportunity to compete for a spot on the USA Junior National Karate Team.
-Students on the FMA competition team are required to attend Olympic Karate classes in preparation for the tournament.
+Students on the FMA competition team are required to attend Competition Karate classes in preparation for the tournament.

 Several of FMA’s instructors and senior black belts are members of the USA Junior and Senior National Teams.
 These athletes represent the USA at the Pan American and World Karate Championships, as well as compete in other international tournaments.
 They are role models for younger FMA competitors.

-Is the competition team open to everyone?
+Is the Competition Team open to everyone?